-- Students may apply for special credit (12 credit hours) for holding a post-primary certification related to Medical Imaging (ARDMS, CT, MRI, Mammography, Nuclear Medicine, etc.) - If special credit is awarded, all remaining courses must be taken within the non-clinical track professional curriculum in the Medical Imaging Technology Program. - Special credit hours do not apply toward the minimum of 30 credit hours in residence at Indiana University.
+- Students may apply for special credit (12 credit hours) for holding a post-primary certification related to Medical Imaging (ARDMS, CT, MRI, Mammography, Nuclear Medicine, etc.).
+Special creidt can only be granted if the student completes 30 hours of Indiana University credit. - If special credit is awarded, all remaining courses must be taken within the non-clinical track professional curriculum in the Medical Imaging Technology Program. - Special credit hours do not apply toward the minimum of 30 credit hours in residence at Indiana University.

-Length of the Program MRI, CT, Echo, Mammo, and

-IR (9 months) A new class begins with Fall semester each year and continues through the end of the spring semester the next year.
+Length of the Program MRI, CT, Echo, Mammo, and IR (9 months) A new class begins with Fall semester each year and continues through the end of the spring semester the next year.